AI and Equality

 Domain experts should be consulted to ensure that the dataset captures the application context correctly.
 Their feedback on new or further data collection should be followed, as well as regarding mathematical methods to balance the dataset.

-- Who collected the data and for which purpose?
+• Who collected the data and for which purpose?

-- What data pre-processing steps are required to create a “fair” model in this context?
+• What data pre-processing steps are required to create a “fair” model in this context?

-- What historical/present bias in the data might compromise human rights?
+• What historical/present bias in the data might compromise human rights?

-Stage 4.
-Selecting and Developing a Model
+Selecting and developing a model

 Before the model can be developed, it is important to consider what type of AI model is the best to satisfy the system requirements.
 It is not always the most complicated deep-learning algorithm that is the most suitable for a context.
 Instead, it is about choosing the most suitable model for the required scope while managing trade-offs.